 There are very good environmental benefits that result from composting organic waste.
 Composting not only keeps our landfills from filling up faster than necessary, but there is also a significant reduction in the greenhouse gases produced from landfills that contribute to global climate change.
 The composted material can then be reused in landscaping and farming which in turn will help conserve water and reduce the need for synthetic fertilizer.

-What Items Should Go Into the New Containers?
+What Items Should Go Into the Green Containers?

 - fruits and vegetables, including pits and rinds